zeek/zeek-docs/doc/script-reference/autogenerated-file-analyzer-index.rst

    Parses a certificate into an X509::Certificate structure.

-   :cert: The X509 certificate opaque handle.
+   :param cert: The X509 certificate opaque handle.

    :returns: A X509::Certificate structure.